 - 2 eggs

-- 1/2 cup vegetable oil or coconut oil for extra flavour
+- 1/2 cup high oleic safflower oil or coconut oil for extra flavour

 - 1 teaspoon vanilla extract